vanhoangkha/Networking-fundamentals/Day32_IPv6_Part1.md

 NOTE ABBREVIATED IPv6 ADDRESSES SHOWN

-LINK-LOCAL ADDRESSES are automatically added when creating an IPv6 Giao diện (Covered in IPv6 - PART 2 Lecture)
+LINK-LOCAL ADDRESSES are automatically added when creating an IPv6 Interface (Covered in IPv6 - PART 2 Lecture)